Orlando Pride Draws, 1-1, with Denver Summit FC

 Match Notes:

-Barbra Banda scored her second goal of the season and her 23rd regular season goal for the Pride, which is tied for second most regular season goals in Club history.
+Barbra Banda scored her second goal of the season and her 23rd regular-season goal for the Pride, which is tied for the second-most regular-season goals in Club history.

 Banda also became the 13th player in NWSL history and the first Pride player to score on her birthday.